kyma-project/api-gateway/docs/user/tutorials/01-70-rate-limit.md

 * Connection #0 to host httpbin.local.kyma.dev left intact
 ```

+You have configured the header-based rate limits.
-Header-based rate limit is configured.
-Remove the RateLimit CR from a cluster.
+You can apply only one RateLimit CR in the cluster.
+To follow the next example, remove the RateLimit CR from a cluster.
 ```bash
 kubectl delete ratelimits -n test ratelimit-header-sample
 ```

 ## Path and header-based rate limit configuration

-Rate limit configuration also can be configured to rate limit connection per path.
+You can also set a rate limit to control the number of connections per path.
 That means both `path` and `headers` fields can be used freely.

-The following example sets up local rate limit for all endpoints exposed by httpbin service.
+The following example sets up a local rate limit for all endpoints exposed by HTTPBin Service.
-Additionally, it configures separate rate limit configuration for `/headers` path only if the request contains `X-Rate-Limited: true` header.
+Additionally, it configures a separate rate limit configuration for the `/headers` path, which is applied only if the request contains the `X-Rate-Limited: true` header.

-Make sure that `enableResponseHeaders` field is set to `true`.
-This enables `X-RateLimit` headers in response.
-It will help identify if rate limits are working.
+Make sure that the **enableResponseHeaders** field is set to `true`.
+This enables the **x-ratelimit-limit** and **x-ratelimit-remaining** response headers, which can help confirm that the rate limits are working.

-> [NOTE]
+> [!NOTE]
-> Token limit *must* be a multiplication of token bucket fill timer.
+> The token limit must be a multiple of the token bucket fill timer.
-> If the configuration is incorrect, RateLimit will be in Error state, and the rate limit will not be applied.
+> If the configuration is incorrect, the RateLimit CR is in the `Error` state, and the rate limit is not applied.

-Apply the following RateLimit CR into the cluster:
+Apply the following RateLimit CR:
 ```bash
 cat <<EOF | kubectl apply -f -
 apiVersion: gateway.kyma-project.io/v1alpha1